 As noted above, the Code of Ethics does not provide a set of rules for conduct.
 Not only are the circumstances and issues that CLD practitioners (probably in common with any professional grouping) encounter too varied and complex for this to be feasible; it is also essential to ethical decision making that the individual takes responsibility for applying a set of principles to their own situation.

-The purpose of this learning resource is to assist CLD practitioners, and everyone with an interest in CLD practice, to do this; to use the Code of Ethics to inform, develop and challenge practice; and to promote the use of the Code in their organisation (and with partners).
+The purpose of this learning resource is to assist CLD practitioners and everyone with an interest in CLD practice to do this.
+It also supports practitioners to use of the Code of Ethics to inform, develop and challenge practice and to promote the use of the Code in their organisation (and with partners).
 Following on from this introduction, the material is presented in sections as follows:

-- What do we mean by "ethics"?
-Theories, frameworks and professionalism; - Ethics in CLD boundaries, accountability and professional identity; - Using the Code of Ethics in developing competent CLD practice; and - Embedding the Code of Ethics in practice.
+Section 2 - What do we mean by "ethics"?
+Theories, frameworks and professionalism;

+Section 3 - Ethics in CLD - boundaries, accountability and professional identity;

+Section 4 - Using the Code of Ethics in developing competent CLD practice; and

+Section 5 - Embedding the Code of Ethics in practice.

 This learning resource provides material that can be used in a variety of ways.
 It provides information that should be helpful in thinking through how to use the Code of Ethics.
-There is a range of material from which you can select: to stimulate individual reflection; to promote discussion as part of a team, partnership or other meeting; or to provide the focus and content for a CPD session.
+There is a range of material from which you can select: to stimulate individual reflection; to promote discussion as part of a team, partnership or other meeting; or to provide the focus and content for a Professional Learning session.

-Key learning
+Key Learning

-What do you see as the main reasons for having a code of ethics for the CLD practitioner base?

-In what ways is a statement of professional behaviours for CLD practitioners expressed though a Code of Ethics useful and important for you and your colleagues?

-Do you have areas of concerns in relation to the Code of Ethics for CLD?
+- What do you see as the main reasons for having a Code of Ethics for CLD practitioners? - In what ways is a statement of professional behaviours for CLD practitioners expressed though a Code of Ethics useful and important for you and your colleagues? - Do you have areas of concern in relation to the Code of Ethics for CLD?
 What are they, and how do you think they could be addressed?